 Taxes, taxes, taxes.
 It seems like that’s all we talk about these days, but that’s because we have seen and felt the pain of companies unprepared.
-A new survey from TaxSlayer discovered that 28 percent of Americans think it would be easier to go without a cellphone for a week than file their taxes… And that’s only for their personal taxes.
+A survey from TaxSlayer discovered that 28 percent of Americans think it would be easier to go without a cellphone for a week than file their taxes… And that’s only for their personal taxes.
 For business taxes, I’m guessing business owners would do two weeks of no cell phone.
 So, we are doing everything in our power to get you prepared come tax time.

 First, it’s important to understand what are the biggest causes of stress during tax time.
 Then, we’ll provide a case study of how one company we worked with changed their ways, and finally, we’ll talk through four strategies to help you alleviate tax time stress.

-The tax time crazies: Top 2 things that cause frustration
+Tax season stressors: Top 2 things that cause frustration

-1. Financials not up-to-date
+1. Financials are not up-to-date

 The tax preparer then takes that information and files your taxes.
 Putting the tax return together is only 20-25% of the entire tax process.
 75-80% of the process is on the shoulders of the bookkeepers and accountants reconciling accounts, gathering info from 1099 contractors, making sure the W-3 ties out to the financials, making sure fixed assets are captured accordingly as capital assets and not direct expenses, compiling end of the year statements on any loans, etc.

 Lastly, any outstanding issues/questions need to be answered by the company/client.
 This is not the time for you to disappear and expect your accountants and tax preparers to handle everything; they will need information from you.
 The quicker you turn that information around, the more painless the process will be.

 2. Previous years’ tax returns haven’t been filed